5 TIPS FOR PRODUCTIVITY

 Here are a few tips to help us mere mortals, get the most out of our working days;

 1. Planning.
 It’s not cool and it’s definitely not sexy but PLANNING my fellow freelancers.
 Plan the crap out of your day.
-The days when I am the most productive, when I get the most done, I have usually written a ‘to do’ list the night before and allotted a time slot for each task, I then stick to that schedule with absolute ferocity.
+The days when my productivity is at it’s highest, when I get the most done, I have usually written a ‘to do’ list the night before and allotted a time slot for each task, I then stick to that schedule with absolute ferocity.

 2. Limit your time on social media.
 (I mean, still take the time to read awesome blogs and all…) Mainly limit the time spent aimlessly scrolling through facebook, we all do it and it doesn’t get any of us anywhere fast.
 It’s actually scary how much time can be eaten up with absolute nonsense like that!
 Now, this isn’t to say social media isn’t important.
 I have seen a hugely positive correlation in my creative work and how active I am across all of my social media channels so there is definitely real value in it from a business point of view.
 With this in mind, set aside small blocks of time to get it all done.
 You could even set a little reminder to go off on your phone when your time is up!
 You can also look into using handy little tools such as Hootsuite to schedule all of your posts ahead of time.
 I generally prefer a much more off the cuff approach to social media however I know people that have had great success with apps like Hootsuite.